thunderrabbit/robnugen-journal-entries/2019/10/17updated-tr-dot-com.md

 https://thunderrabbit.com/castle/The_library

-I have considered removing this website to Hugo, just so I won't have to worry about updating MediaWiki.
+I have considered moving thunderrabbit.com to Hugo, just so I won't have to worry about updating MediaWiki.
 But getting rid of mediawiki means people would have to learn git to help update the site.